The Lie That Shattered My Life

 “His face went greener and he said, ‘Actually, I have a problem,’ and went on to shatter my life.

 “This happened three days before our three-year wedding anniversary, which really pissed me off.
 Let’s be honest, I was looking forward to our anniversary.
-I can’t even remember right now what we had planned, probably just dinner, but his disclosure changed the everything.
+I can’t even remember right now what we had planned, probably just dinner, but his disclosure changed everything.

 “I didn’t know what to do.
 I wondered, ‘Do I check up on him?
 How do I check cookies?
 How will I know if my husband is lying again?’